 Since illustrations of key concepts and organizational issues are drawn from the students' work and field placement experiences, active class participation is required.
 Course content and assignments are designed to help students integrate theoretical and analytical material with experiences in their field work agencies.
-The course includes the department of social work theme of integrating faith and practice.
-This course will review LMSW multiple choice examination questions related to macro assessment, intervention, diversity, social/economic justice, oppression, social worker roles and relationships, macro practice, professional values and ethics.
+The course includes the department of social work theme of integrating faith and practice..
 Prerequisites: SWK 556- Generalist Social Work Practice II with Groups, Organizations, & Communities; SWK 555 - Social Welfare Policy and Services